Thinking about opening a self help groups business? We tell you what you need to know to get started.

 Finding a Non-Competitive Business Mentor

-As part of your due diligence on opening a self help groups business, the next step is to learn as much as you can from somebody who is already in the business.
+As part of your due diligence on opening a self help group, the next step is to learn as much as you can from somebody who is already in the business.
 It's very unlikely that the local competition will talk to you.
 The last thing they want to do is help you to be a better competitor.

-However, an entrepreneur who owns a self help groups business on the other side of the country will be much more likely to talk with you, after they realize you reside far away from them and won't be stealing their local customers.
+However, an entrepreneur who owns a self help group on the other side of the country will be much more likely to talk with you, after they realize you reside far away from them and won't be stealing their local customers.
 Indeed, many experienced entrepreneurs enjoy offering advice to startup entrepreneurs.
 In my experience, you may have to call ten business owners in order to find one who is willing to share his wisdom with you.

 No problem!
 Just use the link below and try a random city/state or zipcode.
 Then start dialing for advice until you are successful.